Constitution-DAO/contracts/README.md

 **Q: what's the biggest project juicebox has handled? how much is not being audited a problem?**

-A: SharkDAO ($5M in ETH), TileDAO, JuiceboxDAO itself
+A: The protocol was deployed in July, SharkDAO ($5M in ETH) is the biggest we've seen to date.
+Also TileDAO and JuiceboxDAO itself

 ### General FAQs